-FSW is a solid-state joining process that uses a pin tool to mechanically join two surfaces.
-This produces welds of high quality in materials such as aluminum and copper and is fast becoming the process of choice for manufacturing.
+Friction stir welding (FSW) is a solid-state joining process that creates high quality, high strength welds.
+This produces welds of high quality in materials such as aluminum and copper.

 HFW has a dramatic impact across many industries, including aerospace, transportation, marine, hybrid electric vehicle and rail.
 We provide new solutions for old joining problems.